soupi/learn-haskell-blog-generator/src/03-html/06-escaping_characters.md

 Trying constructing an invalid HTML in `hello.hs` to see if this works or not!

 Now we can use our tiny HTML library safely.
-But what if the user wants to use our library with something we didn't think about, for example adding unordered lists?
+But what if the user wants to use our library with a valid use case we didn't think about, for example adding unordered lists?
 We are completely blocking them from extending our library.
 We'll talk about this next.